an unofficial Altrincham FC website.

 Oliver CRANKSHAW (d.o.b.
 12, August, 1998)

 The signing of Oliver Crankshaw from Stockport County for an undisclosed fee was announced on 30 August 2023; it was the eleventh signing of the summer.
 A winger, he started out at Preston North End before having spells with Ramsbottom United, Clitheroe and Colne as well as for Morecambe under-23s.
 From there he joined Curzon Ashton and then Wigan Athletic, in early 2019, before he was loaned back to The Nash.
 A loan move to Dundee followed, a year later.
 He left Wigan for Bradford City in February 2021 before joining Stockport County.
 Ollie returned to Scotland in January 2023, again on loan.
 He had made more than fifty appearances for his previous employer, Stockport County, before leaving for Altrincham.
-However, in only his second appearance for Altrincham he suffered an ACL injury which prematurely ended his season.
-Appearances to end of 2022-23 season: 0 |
+However, in only his second appearance for Altrincham, he suffered an ACL injury which prematurely ended his season and caused him to miss the start of the 2024-25 season as well.
+From September 2024 he did make 2(+4) starts in all competitions but was sidelined once more in November and did not appear again until the opening game of 2025 in the FA Trophy against Woking.
+After two league starts, a further period of absence from the league squad followed from late January 2025 onwards.
+Appearances to end of 2024/25 season: 6(+5), 0 goals |

 |